endlos99/xdt99/doc/MANUAL.md

     * BAD NAME IN 10

-When given a program in internal format, such as our `nim.prg`, we can decode it into textual format with the decode option `-d`.
+When given a program in an internal format, such as our `nim.prg`, we can decode it into a textual format with the decode option `-d`.

     $ xbas99.py -d nim.prg -o nim2.bas